 There is no treatment currently available to prevent vision loss for patients with advanced dry macular degeneration.
 However, there are a number of things you can do to delay and even prevent dry AMD from progressing to the advanced stage.

 What You Can Do

 Recent studies have shown that the risk of developing both the dry and wet forms of age-related macular degeneration can be significantly reduced by taking high-doses of zinc and certain antioxidants at the recommendation of your eye care specialist.
-Specific formulations are available through the Cape Fear Eye Associates optical shop as well as on-site at our Fayetteville eye center.
+Specific formulations are available on-site at our Fayetteville and Eastover eye centers.
 Current research also indicates that a diet rich in green, leafy vegetables helps to prevent AMD.

 Contact Cape Fear Eye Associates Today